 But the Holy Spirit fills her and she never walks alone.

 The Holy Spirit fills the one who trusts in Him wholeheartedly.
-The yielded heart is entrusted with the Holy Spirit.
+The yielded heart trusts the Holy Spirit.
 He dwells there and no other vessel is sufficient for His divine work.

 Come… Yield… Abide…